jalovejoy/swamp_score_calculator/ReadMe.md

 The figure below showcases the predictions from this model against the actual obesity rates.
 The color represents the Natural Amenity Index for that county, a feature which had the second strongest effect on obesity rates.
 ![alt text](https://raw.githubusercontent.com/jalovejoy/swamp_score_calculator/master/images/predictionsVactual.png)

-The absolute value of the standardized coefficients shows that the size of the effect of food swamps was smaller than that of the milk / soda price ratio and the % of people over 65 – both of which also showed statistically significant relationships with obesity.
+The absolute value of the standardized coefficients shows that the size of the effect of food swamps was larger than that of the milk / soda price ratio and the % of people over 65 – both of which also showed statistically significant relationships with obesity.

 ![alt text](https://raw.githubusercontent.com/jalovejoy/swamp_score_calculator/master/images/absCoefficients.png)